sink-cord-archive/better-compact-mode/README.md

 # Better Compact Mode
 Discord's compact mode, but better.
-Only works in cozy mode.
+Only works in cozy mode (I'm not joking).
 Can also (optionally) hide pronoundb-powercord.

 ![Screenshot Normally](https://i.imgur.com/oSkfj7u.png)